 Equivalent cover means that your new health insurance policy provides the same level of coverage as your old policy.

 For example, if you have already served the waiting period for silver hospital cover with your existing provider, your new insurer can’t impose a new waiting period on the equivalent silver hospital cover.

 That said, waiting periods may apply on upgraded cover.
 For example, if your old policy didn’t cover pregnancy or cataract surgery, your new insurer can impose a waiting period if you want to be covered for these under your new policy.

 Many health insurers do apply waiting periods of up to 12 months on medical treatments for pre-existing conditions, although cover for psychiatric, rehabilitative or palliative care can often be accessed after waiting just two months.

 In most cases, extras don’t take pre-existing conditions into consideration – they’ll generally fall under your hospital cover.

 It’s straightforward to make sure your new provider doesn’t reapply waiting periods – all you’ll need is a clearance certificate from your old fund to confirm you’ve already served these waiting periods.
 When you switch with Health Insurance Comparison, our team will take care of this paperwork for you.

 That’s the whole point!
 Even if your new health insurance policy is cheaper, your new provider can’t impose new waiting periods on equivalent cover if you’ve already served that waiting period.
 So if you want to get the best deal on health insurance, it pays to regularly compare providers.

-It’s why speaking to our experts at Health Insurance Comparison can help, if you’re not changing your level of cover.
-They can compare insurers to look for an equivalent policy at a lower cost.
+Speaking to our experts at Health Insurance Comparison can help if you’re not changing your level of cover.
+They’ll compare insurers to look for an equivalent policy at a lower cost.